mrhwick/gitconfig/README.md

 # Push the current branch commits to the same branch on the remote named origin
 git up

+# Pull the latest commits from the current branch down from the remote named origin
+git down

-# Pull the latest commits from the current branch name down from the remote named upstream.
+# Pull the latest commits from the current branch down from the remote named upstream.
 git reload

 # Delete all branches that have been merged into the latest commit on the current branch, excluding 'master', 'dev', 'staging', and 'qa'.